open-obfuscator/doc/omvll/passes/anti-hook/index.md

 }
 ```

-If the prologue of the function starts with instructions that used these two registers, Frida fails
+If the prologue of the function starts with instructions that use these two registers, Frida fails
 to hook the function.
 Let's consider the following Frida script:

 ```js